bmolnar91/workbook/module_web_with_python.md

 #### How to trigger an event in JavaScript?

-Using standard DOM actions (e.g. click on the selected element) In JS code: element.dispatchEvent(event)
+Using standard DOM actions (e.g. click on the selected element) In JS code: `element.dispatchEvent(event);`

 #### What is a callback function?
 Tell some examples of its usage.

-A callback function is any executable code that is passed as an argument to other code that is expected to call back (execute) the argument at a given time.
+A callback function is any executable code that is passed as an **argument** to other code that is expected to _call back_ (execute) the argument at a given time.

-This execution may be immediate as in a synchronous callback, or it might happen at a later time as in an asynchronous callback: setTimeout() setInterval()
+This execution may be _immediate_ as in a _synchronous_ callback, or it might happen at a _later_ time as in an _asynchronous_ callback:

+- `setTimeout()`
+- `setInterval()`
-API callbacks
+- API callbacks

 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.

 Decorators add functionality to an existing code.
-This is also called metaprogramming as a part of the program tries to modify another part of the program at compile time.
+This is also called _metaprogramming_ as a part of the program tries to modify another part of the program at _compile time_.

 A decorator is a callable that returns a callable.
 Basically, a decorator takes in a function, adds some functionality and returns it.